open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/live-impact-analysis.md

 ```

 :::note
-It'd be simple to update this Benthos config to target a remote Enterprise OPA instance, should your use case require it.
+It'd be simple to update this Benthos config to target a remote EOPA instance, should your use case require it.
 Using [`kubectl port-forward`](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)
 is a quick way to do this for an instance without a public URL.
 :::